goatchurchprime/godot-demo-projects/audio/mic_record/README.md

 # MicInput

-This scene reads microphone audio input data using the [AudioServer.get_input_frames(frames: int) -> PackedVector2Array](https://docs.godotengine.org/en/stable/classes/class_audioserver.html#class-audioserver-method-get-input-frames) function.
+This scene reads microphone audio input data on a process loop using the [AudioServer.get_input_frames(frames: int) -> PackedVector2Array](https://docs.godotengine.org/en/stable/classes/class_audioserver.html#class-audioserver-method-get-input-frames) function.

 The Microphone is turned on at startup.
 To change the Input Device